 This documentation is organised into three main sections:

-- The General section contains this introduction as well as information about the licensing, authors, etc. It also contains the FAQ.
+- The General section contains this introduction as well as information about the licensing, authors, etc. It also contains the FAQ and the Quick Help.

 - The RPKI Technology section explains the RPKI technology and standards in order for you to get a good sense of the requirements and moving parts.
 It will help you choose the right RPKI solution for your organisation, with regards to generating, publishing and using RPKI data.